hannesstruss/godot/README.md

 How to use this
 ---------------

-Add the following to your project's root buildscript:
+Add the following to your project's root `build.gradle`:

 ```Groovy
 buildScript {